Performance Development Review (Appraisal)

 9. The Performance Development Review Action Plan is an essential tool.
 It can be used to help make the performance development review effective.
 It:

 The Performance Development Review model does not include a review of pay rate or salary level.
 This is deliberate, since the process of establishing a staff member’s performance is quite separate from the process of establishing whether a Centre can afford to adjust a staff member’s wage rate or salary level.
-These should be separate discussions.
+These should be separate discussions and would normally occur as part of the budget-setting process each year.

 For more information, go to: Managing People – Managing Staff / Reviewing Remuneration